 Consequently, the titles of the short courses in El Salvador and Kenya have been changed to reflect support of the SDGs.
-The courses continue to rest on the solid foundations of the MDG Short Courses and the structure remains to a great extent the same as before, although some changes in approach and content have been introduced to better reflect the SDGs.
+The new series, which were launched in 2016, continue to rest on the solid foundations of the MDG Short Courses, although some changes in approach and content have been introduced to better reflect the SDGs.